Skip to Content

 On the remote island of Ikaria, the people live long and healthy lives

-One in 3 people on Ikaria lives to be over 90.
+An astounding one in three people in Ikaria lives to be over 90.

-The Ikarians eat a good healthy diet – think fresh fish, locally grown wild greens, beans and lots of other vegetables.
+Well, the Ikarians eat an incredibly healthy diet – fresh fish, locally grown wild greens, lots of other veggies and Ikarian olive oil.

 You can enjoy a healthy stress-free holiday in Ikaria

-The Ikarians also walk.
-They make love a lot (well into their old age too!).
+They walk.
+They make love a lot (well into their old age).
 They’re not stressed about time.
-And they make their own organic red wine.
+And they make their own organic red wine and cultivate their own olive groves.

-The sand-and-pebble beach boasts calm clear water – with several nearby tavernas for quaffing some of that local wine.
+If you visit Ikaria, you’ll want to hang out on Faros Beach (Paralia Faros).
+This sand-and-pebble beach has boasts clear water – with several nearby tavernas for quaffing some of that superb local wine.

 2) Delos